contao/contao/UPGRADE.md

 ## Version 4.* to 5.0

+### database.sql files

+Support for `database.sql` files has been dropped.
+Use DCA definitions and/or Doctrine DBAL schema listeners instead.

 ### Simple Token Parser

 Tokens which are not valid PHP variable names (e.g. `##0foobar##`) are not supported anymore by the